5 Most beautiful beaches in Phi Phi islands

 #1 NUI BAY

-This gorgeous small beach is located north-east on the main island of Phi Phi Don.
-Its a stunning stretch of white sand, surrounding with many limestone rock formations – including one of Phi Phi’s landmarks- Camel Rock, which pokes up from the sea right in front of the beach.
+This gorgeous hidden beach is tucked away on the northeast coast of Phi Phi Don.
+It’s a stunning stretch of soft white sand, framed by dramatic limestone formations—including one of Phi Phi’s most iconic sights: Camel Rock, which rises proudly from the sea just offshore.

 follow my Instagram @phiphiisland_diary